Traverse City, Michigan

-Traverse City is located at the head of the East and West arms of Grand Traverse Bay, a 32 mi bay of Lake Michigan.
+Traverse City is at the head of the East and West arms of Grand Traverse Bay, a 32 mi bay of Lake Michigan.
 Grand Traverse Bay is divided into arms by the 18 mi Old Mission Peninsula, which is attached at its base to Traverse City.
-The city borders four townships–East Bay, Elmwood, Garfield, and Peninsula–all of which contain substantial suburban sprawl.
+The city borders four townships–East Bay, Elmwood, Garfield, and Peninsula–all of which are primarily suburban.